Kertajaya (train)

-Kertajaya is an passenger train with the premium economy class that is operated by Kereta Api Indonesia which between Pasar Senen & Surabaya Pasarturi.
+Kertajaya train is an passenger train with the premium economy class that is operated by Kereta Api Indonesia which between Pasar Senen & Surabaya Pasarturi.

 The Kertajaya train only 1x daily each way travel around 719 km (446 mil) in 10 hours 44 minutes for traveling from Jakarta & Surabaya.

 Branding

 The name Kertajaya comes from the name of the last king of the Kediri Kingdom named Kertajaya with the title Sri Maharaja Srengga who ruled around 1194-1222 AD.
 With a train length of 320 m, the Kertajaya train is a train with the longest intercity train series on the northern line of Java Island and in Indonesia along with the Ambarawa Express, and Jayakarta train.

 History

 Before the Kertajaya train was launched, there was a Surabaya–Jakarta train service operating as of 25 December 1971, namely the Gaya Baru Malam Utara train.
 After rationalization by PT KA, the train stopped operating as of 21 January 2002.

 Then around 1994, the Kertajaya train operated.
 Initially, the Kertajaya train operated using economy class trains made by Industri Kereta Api (INKA) from 2003 to 2005.
 In addition, this train set was once coupled with a blue baggage car before the baggage car fire on 27 November 2013.

 On 4 December 2015, KAI launched the Kertajaya addition train with a long train set consisting of one power dining car, 14 economy class cars, and one power dining car business class (MP2).
 The long train set was then diverted to regular trips.

 In 2019, PT INKA with A 2019 INKA premium economy class stainless steel train set is used for the Kertajaya train operation.
 The Kertajaya train set had a long rest period at Surabaya Pasarturi Station so that the train set was used for the Maharani train operation in the morning before its operation was suspended starting 1 October 2021.
 On 1 April 2022, this train set, which was resting at the Surabaya Pasarturi Train Depot, was used for the Ambarawa Ekspres II train operation.

 On 1 April 2020, the Kertajaya train stop has been shifted from Semarang Tawang to Semarang Poncol.

 Starting 19 June 2022, the Kertajaya train will add a stop at Cikarang.